CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 .. note::
  Technically an Internal application could also use the HTTP or ZeroMQ integration methods, but generally the use of the CloudI API is preferred.

-For the Book Recommendation application, HTTP REST calls will be used to integrate the HTML pages with the *Book Service*.
+For this application, HTTP REST calls will be used to integrate the HTML pages with the *Book Service*.
+The HTTP request/response messages will be delivered using the WebSocket protocol.
 The Java Utility programs will use the ZeroMQ message bus.

 .. index::
  single: Data Model Diagram